dshanske/indieweb-post-kinds/readme.txt

  * **Follow** - A post indicating you are now following someone's activities
  * **Mood** - Mood - Feeling
  * **Recipe** - Recipe
+ * **Issue** - Issue is a special kind of article post that is a reply to typically some source code, though potentially anything at a source control repository.
+ * **Event** - An event is a type of post that in addition to a post name (event title) has a start datetime (likely end datetime), and a location.

 == Archive Display ==